-- Standard shop vacuums come with hoses that can attach to dust collection outlets on some power tools, though adding a dust separator to these devices helps to improve the dust collection suction and reduce clogging.
+- Standard shop vacuums come with hoses that can attach to dust-collection outlets on some power tools, though adding a dust separator to a shop vacuum helps to improve the dust-collection suction and reduce clogging.

 - Dust extractors are essentially a specialized type of shop vacuum that is only made for use with small hand tools.

 - Bag dust collectors are a step up from shop vacuums.
 They have a higher power output and can connect to multiple tools, making them ideal for small yet busy workshops.
 Some bag dust collectors even have a wall mount to reduce the amount of floor space taken up by the device.